 As backpackers look to move faster and lighter through mountainous terrain, the popularity of wearable navigation tech such as GPS watches increases, along with innovations in the market.
 Not only is there jargon a-plenty, but the plethora of options can feel a bit of a minefield.
 And that’s before we even begin to explain how the potentially life-saving devices actually work.
-So, here we debunk some common misconceptions and answer your frequently asked questions – such as ‘Do GPS watches need the internet?’ – in order to help you choose the right one for you.
+So, here we debunk some common misconceptions and answer your frequently asked questions about whether GPS watches need the internet and beyond in order to help you choose the right one for you.

 Do GPS watches need the internet?

-In short, no. GPS watches receive data to triangulate your position from a series of satellite networks that circulate above the earth.
+In short, no. No GPS watches need the internet.
+GPS watches instead receive data to triangulate your position from a series of satellite networks that circulate above the earth.
 Your device calculates the time taken for radio signals from at least four different satellites to reach it and this is how it locates your position.
 This system does not require an internet connection or cellular service to function.

 However, some smartwatches – think the Apple Watch, Samsung Galaxy Watch and Google Pixel Watch – offer a cellular connection for additional features such as making calls and sending texts.
 While it’s rare in outdoor GPS watches, some models such as the Garmin Forerunner 945 do include these features you’re more likely to expect from your smartphone than your GPS watch.